jwons/raas/containRSetupInstructions.md

 These installation instructions were created by installing containR on an Ubuntu 19.10 laptop.

 ## Description of the software used in this tutorial
-Ubuntu 19.10 (has also been done on 19.04)
+- Ubuntu 19.10 (has also been done on 19.04)
-Python 3.6.1 (Used through the virtualenv)
+- Python 3.6.1 (Used through the virtualenv)
+- Redis Server 5.0.5
+- Docker 19.03.2
+- R 3.6.1

+## Installation Instructions
+It is important to follow these instructions in the order they are presented as some of them rely on the things installed beforehand.

-## Download containR
+### Download containR

 clone this repository
 ```{bash}
 git clone <copy and paste repository name here>
 ```

-## Set up Python Virtual Environment
+### Set up Python Virtual Environment

 To set up the environment ensure Python 3.6.1 is installed on the system as either the default or alternative installation.
 By default the Python 3 version Ubuntu uses is 3.7.5.
-If necessary install Python 3.6.5 first, then from pip install virtualenv.
+If necessary install Python 3.6.1 first, then from pip install virtualenv.

 With the correct version of python installed, create a new virtual environment and the activate it.
 ```{bash}